M64GitHub/remembra/README.md

 *A local chat workspace that remembers what matters.*

-REMEMBRA is a local-first chat workspace for Ollama.
+REMEMBRA is a local-first chat interface for Ollama.

 At its core, it is a fast, beautiful chat client with unlimited history, bookmarks, and an editable message store.
 Optionally, it can be switched into **Reflection Mode**, where the AI is allowed to reflect, remember, and develop continuity over time.

 You decide when REMEMBRA is just chatting — and when it is thinking.